17 June 2026

 Even without a legal ban, it felt “forbidden,” and this social exclusion led to many myths that still surround it today.
+If you are a beginner looking to join Bachata classes, you have probably wondered the following:

 Why was it considered "low-class" in the past?